collocations.org

 track

-off ~
+off target

 The missile veered way off target and landed in the sea.

-on ~
+on target

 Politically speaking, his jibes were right on target.

-~ for
+target for

-an easy target for shoplifters
+an easy target for thieves

 2. object that you shoot at

-VERB + TARGET
+VERB + target

 put up, set up